kj_icon.jpg

 Source: Science Based Targets initiative

-This is probably the point at which the market became a teenager and left the house, getting more and more attention from not just market participants and policy makers but also the general public.
-Increased media coverage and investigations into historical projects expose many shortcomings (especially around additionality) that make all the market participates level up the quality game.
-Avoidance type of projects are under increased scrutiny from renewable energy to avoided deforestation.
-For example in 2019, both Gold Standard and Verra make grid-connected renewable energy projects ineligible for climate finance under their main standards.
+This is the point at which the market got more attention, not just from industry participants and policy makers, but also the general public.
+Increased media coverage and investigations into historical projects expose many shortcomings (especially around additionality) that made many market participates level-up the quality of their projects.
+In addition, large corporate investors began to look deeper:

 Looking to the future